 Bringing your people on the journey by communicating effectively and openly is arguably the most important part of this process.
 Successful navigation depends on constant communication as businesses update their processes and policies to reflect current guidance and regulations.
 In other words, yesterday’s plans will need to be tested against today’s logic and updated as subsequent versions over time.

-“In the current climate, you won’t always be able to control how the outside pressure will impact your organisation,” says Ben.
+“In the current climate, you won’t always be able to control how the outside pressure will impact your organisation,” says Craig.
 “You can, however, take control of how your organisation internally manages the process,” he explains, adding that “clear and constant communication will help your teams feel empowered to commit and engage in the desired change.”